harbour/core/harbour/examples/superlib/readme.txt

 2.)
 Unzip SOURCE.ZIP to this directory.

-3.)
+3.) *nix users will need convert original filenames to lowercase
+    and EOLs to native format (f.e. with dos2unix).

+4.)
 Apply supplied patch to the source using GNU Patch:
     patch -N -i hbsuper.dif

-4.)
+5.)
 Build it:
     hbmk2 hbsuper.hbp

-5.)
+6.)
 You're done.

 [vszakats]